 - 7.4.1 If a staff member's supervisor has a reasonable concern that they are unfit to perform their duties so as to constitute a risk to themselves, other staff members, students or property in relation to the staff member's employment, they will discuss their concerns with the staff member.
-Following this discussion the staff member may be required to undergo a medical examination to determine their suitability to continue with their duties. - 7.4.2 Pending the outcome of the examination, the staff member's supervisor may direct the staff member not to attend the workplace until such time as their medical practitioner confirms in writing that they are fit to undertake their normal duties. - 7.4.3 If a staff member is directed not to attend the workplace, their supervisor will discuss with them the appropriate type of leave for this period. - 7.4.4 Where a staff member is required to undergo a medical examination pursuant to clause 7.4.1 of this Agreement, the University will be required to meet the cost of the medical examination.
+Following this discussion the staff member may be required to undergo a medical examination to determine their suitability to continue with their duties. - 7.4.2 Pending the outcome of the examination, the staff member's supervisor may direct the staff member not to attend the workplace until such time as their medical practitioner confirms in writing that they are fit to undertake their normal duties. - 7.4.3 If a staff member is directed not to attend the workplace, their supervisor will discuss with them the appropriate type of leave for this period.

+7.4.4 Where a staff member is required to undergo a medical examination pursuant to clause 7.4.1 of this Agreement, the University will be required to meet the cost of the medical examination.

-7.5 Aboriginal and Torres Strait Islander (ATSI) Employment
+7.5 Aboriginal and Torres Strait Islander Employment

-- 7.5.1 The University is committed to: - (a) the continued implementation of Tarrkarri Tirrka (Future Learning) The University of Adelaide Integrated Aboriginal and Torres Strait Islander Education Strategy; - (b) the Aboriginal and Torres Strait Islander Employment Strategy; and - (c) the Aboriginal and Torres Strait Islander Employment Advisory and Monitoring Committee. - 7.5.2 The Aboriginal and Torres Strait Islander Employment Advisory and Monitoring Committee will include: - (a) Deputy Vice-Chancellor (as Chair); - (b) an Executive Dean; - (c) Dean, Indigenous Research and Education Strategy; - (d) the Indigenous Employment Coordinator; and

-- (e) Two (2) Aboriginal and Torres Strait Islander staff members nominated and elected from that cohort of staff.

-- 7.5.3 The Aboriginal and Torres Strait Islander Employment Advisory and Monitoring Committee will act as an advisory and consultative committee and will monitor and provide advice on implementation of the Aboriginal and Torres Strait Islander Employment Strategy referred to in clause 7.5.1 of this Agreement, as well as play a role in the regular review of the Strategy.
-This Committee will consult with Aboriginal and Torres Strait Islander staff members and members of a Community Liaison Network regarding changes to the Aboriginal and Torres Strait Islander Employment Strategy.

-- 7.5.4 The University affirms and will take active measures to meet the Progressive Indigenous Employment targets set out in the Aboriginal and Torres Strait Islander Employment Strategy as set out below:
+- 7.5.1 The University is committed to: - (a) the continued implementation of Tarrkarri Tirrka (Future Learning) The University of Adelaide Integrated Aboriginal and Torres Strait Islander Education Strategy; - (b) the Aboriginal and Torres Strait Islander Employment Strategy; and - (c) the Aboriginal and Torres Strait Islander Employment Advisory and Monitoring Committee. - 7.5.2 The Aboriginal and Torres Strait Islander Employment Advisory and Monitoring Committee will include, at a minimum, the following members unless otherwise agreed with the relevant unions: - (a) Deputy Vice-Chancellor (as Chair); - (b) an Executive Dean; - (c) Pro Vice-Chancellor Indigenous Engagement; - (d) the Indigenous Employment Officer; and - (e) Two (2) Aboriginal and Torres Strait Islander staff members nominated and elected from that cohort of staff. - 7.5.3 The Aboriginal and Torres Strait Islander Employment Advisory and Monitoring Committee will act as an advisory and consultative committee and will monitor and provide advice on implementation of the Aboriginal and Torres Strait Islander Employment Strategy referred to in clause 7.5.1 of this Agreement, as well as play a role in the regular review of the Strategy.
+This Committee will consult with Aboriginal and Torres Strait Islander staff members and members of a Community Liaison Network regarding changes to the Aboriginal and Torres Strait Islander Employment Strategy. - 7.5.4 The University affirms and will take active measures to meet the Progressive Indigenous Employment targets set out below: - (a) 2023 75 Indigenous staff members; - (b) 2024 80 Indigenous staff members; - (c) 2025 85 Indigenous staff members; - 7.5.5 The University will consult with Unions through the Joint Consultative Committee about the active measures that the University intends to take to meet the Indigenous Employment target referred to in clause 7.5.4. - 7.5.6 For the avoidance of doubt, a failure to meet the targets referred to in clause 7.5.4 will only be regarded as a breach of this Agreement where it can be established that such a failure results from the University failing to take active measures to meet the target. - 7.5.7 The relevant unions may request, from the Executive Director, Human Resources, an annual update on the new Aboriginal and Torres Strait Islander staff members employed in that year and the overall number of Aboriginal and Torres Strait Islander staff members employed at the University.

-- (a) 2017 50 Indigenous staff members;

-- (b) 2018 55 Indigenous staff members;

-- (c) 2019 60 Indigenous staff members;

-- (d) 2020 65 Indigenous staff members; and

-- (e) 2021 70 Indigenous staff members.

-For avoidance of doubt, a failure to meet these targets will only be regarded as a breach of this Agreement where it can be established that such a failure results from the University failing to take active measures to meet the target.

-7.5.5 The relevant unions may request, from the Director, Human Resources, an annual update on the new Aboriginal and Torres Strait Islander staff members employed in that year and the overall number of Aboriginal and Torres Strait Islander staff members employed at the University.